bghira/SimpleTuner/TUTORIAL.md

 ## Debugging

-For extra information when running SimpleTuner you can add the following to your env file:
+For extra information when running SimpleTuner you can add the following to `config/config.env`:

 ```bash
 export SIMPLETUNER_LOG_LEVEL=INFO